 Wow.
 This Gulf Coast species is pretty incredible.
 It's hard to imagine a more distinctive bolete, with its red to pink colors and its coarsely shaggy, hairy scales.
 Other distinguishing features include the partial veil, which covers the young pore surface and later hangs as remnants on the cap margin; the smooth stem with a reddish zone near the apex; and the yellow pore surface that bruises blue and eventually discolors reddish brown.

-Cap: 4-15 cm, round at first, becoming convex to broadly convex in age; dry; scaly, the scales large, overlapping, and composed of woolly hairs; buff to pinkish, or darker red to purplish red at maturity; the surface becoming stretched and cracked to reveal yellowish flesh; the margin hung with veil remnants.
+Cap: 4-15 cm; nearly round at first, becoming convex to broadly convex in age; dry; scaly; the scales large, overlapping, and composed of aggregated woolly hairs; buff to pinkish when young, becoming darker red to purplish red at maturity; the surface becoming stretched and cracked to reveal yellowish flesh; the margin hung with veil remnants.

-Pore Surface: Yellow; bruising blue; discoloring reddish brown to brown with age; pores angular and large; tubes to 2 cm deep; at first covered by a whitish to pinkish partial veil.
+Pore Surface: Yellow when fresh; bruising quickly blue; discoloring reddish brown to brown with age; pores angular and large; tubes red, to 2 cm deep; at first covered by a whitish to pinkish partial veil.

-Stem: 5-14 cm long; up to 2.5 cm. thick; more or less equal, or tapering to apex; smooth; dry; whitish to pinkish, usually with a reddish zone near the apex.
+Stem: 5-14 cm long; up to 2.5 cm. thick; more or less equal; bald; dry; whitish to pinkish or yellowish, with a reddish zone near the apex; basal mycelium whitish.

-Flesh: Whitish to yellowish; staining blue on exposure.
+Flesh: Whitish to yellowish; staining blue when sliced.

 Odor: Not distinctive.

 Spore Print: Medium brown.